 You must also become a good consumer in the college market.
-For the next year of your life, you will be the target of college public relations specialists who will send you reams of advertisements in the hope of getting you to apply.
+You will be the target of college public relations specialists who will send you reams of advertisements in the hope of getting you to apply.
 Unless you begin with some framework about what you are looking for in a college, you will easily become overwhelmed by the information sent to you.